History of public transport ticketing in New South Wales: History

-Ticket types
+Payment types

-MyZone consisted of four main ticket types: MyTrain, MyBus, MyFerry and MyMulti – a multi-modal ticket.
+MyZone consisted of four main ticket types: MyTrain, MyBus, MyFerry and MyMulti.

-Existing single, return, weekly and other periodical ticket products were rebranded as "MyTrain", and the number of fare bands was reduced from 20 to five.
-Train fares continued to be distance-based; periodical ticket discounts remained unchanged.
-Existing bus TravelTen tickets were rebranded as "MyBus TravelTen", and the number of section bands was reduced to three.
-The tickets became valid for travel on privately operated buses for the first time, by giving the tickets to the bus drivers to validate, different to machine validation on State Transit services.
+Existing single, return, weekly and other periodical train ticket products were rebranded as "MyTrain", and the number of fare bands was reduced to five.
+Train fares continued to be based on distance.
+Periodical ticket discounts remained unchanged.

+Existing bus ticket products were rebranded as "MyBus TravelTen", and the number of fare bands was reduced to three.
 Bus fares continued to be based on sections.
+The tickets became valid for travel on privately operated buses for the first time requiring manual validation by drivers instead of machine validation like on State Transit services.

-Existing ferry FerryTen tickets were rebranded as "MyFerry TravelTen".
+Existing ferry ticket products were rebranded as "MyFerry TravelTen".

 Existing multi-modal tickets TravelPass, DayTripper and BusPlus were replaced with a series of periodical train, bus and ferry tickets called MyMulti.
 A MyMulti ticket offered unlimited bus and ferry travel and train travel within a given zone.
 Zone MyMulti1 covered inner city trains, MyMulti2 covered most of the suburban Sydney train network and MyMulti3 covered all suburban, intercity and regional trains of the CityRail network.

 The introduction of MyZone did not alter the existing TravelPass, TimeTen or timed ticket products used in Newcastle.
-Additionally all Sydney TravelPass tickets remained valid until the magnetic-stripe ticketing system was no longer available from 1 August 2016.
+All Sydney TravelPass tickets remained valid until the magnetic ticketing system was no longer available from 1 August 2016.

-Post withdrawal reintroduction of Magnetic Stripe Ticketing

-Public testing of a reintroduced STATS magnetic stripe ticketing system commenced in June 2019.
-The system's use is restricted to special excursion trips operated by two Sydney transport heritage groups.
-The two groups have each had fresh magnetic stripe ticket stock produced.